Pattern Programs in C - Examples with Logic and Pseudocode

 In the hollow rectangular design pattern, we also require a single nested for loop.

-And for the hollow effect in the pattern, we need to put some conditions inside the inner loop (j), which decide whether to print a * or white space .
+For the hollow effect in the pattern, we need to put some conditions inside the inner loop (j), which decides whether to print a * or white space .

 i==1 || i==rows || j==1 || j==columns